Police gazettes, court and gaol records

 - the name of the person you are researching

 - the place they lived

 You can find useful information about police and court matters – such as newsworthy incidents, police arrests, court hearings and legal trials – in historical newspapers.
-It is worthwhile doing searches on Trove Digitised Newspapers first to see what you can find.
+It is worthwhile doing searches in Trove digitised newspapers first to see what you can find.

-Sometimes newspaper accounts are the only remaining record of events, since not all police, court and gaol records have been kept until.
+Sometimes newspaper accounts are the only remaining record of events, since not all police, court and gaol records have been kept.

 Where do I find police, court and gaol records?

-Family history websites like Ancestry and Find My Past provide access to some police, court and gaol records, but you will find these records and more through government archives.
 Remember that later records may be restricted from public access.
-Reference Archivists can assist you with information about access.
+Reference archivists can assist you with information about access.